Careers in social work

 Bachelor’s degree

-For graduates, highly diverse, fascinating and consistently people-oriented professions await.
-You advise and support people who find themselves in difficult life situations, marked by poverty, disability, illness, addiction or abuse, for example.
-You provide support on financial matters, or help people to find work and accommodation or to set up and shape social networks.
-You create work and leisure opportunities that enhance coexistence and improve quality of life.
-You devise measures against exclusion and create public understanding of the situation of those who are socially disadvantaged.
-You represent the interests of individuals or groups when they unable to make their voices heard.
+In the Bachelor’s degree programme, you will acquire fundamental skills for addressing case-related and client-specific issues and problems.
+Graduates can look forward to extremely varied and stimulating occupations that are always centred around people.
+You will advise and support people in difficult life situations, including those characterised by poverty, disability, illness, addiction or abuse.
+You will assist people with financial matters, finding employment and housing, or building and developing social networks.
+You will create work and leisure opportunities that strengthen coexistence and promote quality of life.
+You will develop measures to combat exclusion and create public understanding of the situation socially disadvantaged people find themselves in.
+You will represent the interests of individuals or groups who are unable to make themselves heard.

 Master’s degree